Tuition fee for international students

 Scholarships and cost of living

 The University of Bergen does not offer any scholarships.
-The website Study in Norway presents an overview of scholarships and other types of funding for international students who would like to study in Norway.
+The website Study in Norway presents an overview of scholarships and other types of funding (external link) for international students who would like to study in Norway.

 Read more about the cost of living in Norway and documentation of funds.